Martin-L\"of reducibility and cost functions: Introduction

+By definition, a set $A$ is ML-complete for a class $\mathcal C$ of $K$-trivials if it has the least class of ML-randoms computing it among the members of~$\mathcal C$.
+We build a c.e.\ set $A$ that is ML-complete for the sets obeying $\cost$ by showing that ML-randoms computing $A$ cannot be very random, in the sense that they fail a generalised type of ML test called a \emph{$\cost$-test}, where the convergence of the measure of $G_m$ to $0$ is bounded by $O(\cost(m))$, rather than $2^{-m}$ (recall here that $\cost(m)= \sup_s \cost(m,s)$).
+We then use the important, if easy Proposition~\ref{prop:basic fact} below: any set $B$ obeying $\cost$ is Turing below any ML-random failing such a test.

+Our Theorem~\ref{thm:smarts_exist} extends the basic fact that every cost function $\cost$ is obeyed by a noncomputable c.e.\ set.
+The c.e.\ set $A$ we build obeys $\cost$, but ``only just'', in the sense that the collection of ML-randoms computing $A$ is as small as possible.
+We call such a set $A$ \emph{smart for $\cost$}, continuing the terminology of \cite{Bienvenu.Greenberg.ea:16} for $\cost_\Omega$; the theorem states that each cost function has a smart set.
+Then we verify, as an easy consequence of this existence of a smart set, that smartness for $\cost$ coincides with ML-completeness for $\cost$.

-$K$-trivial sets sets are very close to being computable.
-Far from being an obstacle, this can be advantageous for the study of their relative computational complexity: tools can be applied that would not work for more complex~$\Delta^0_2$ sets.
-We use this idea to study computational complexity inside the class of $K$-trivials, which for a long time had looked quite amorphous.
+The previous works~\cite{Bienvenu.Greenberg.ea:16,SubclassesPaper} and, in particular, the present paper show that far from being an obstacle, the fact that $K$-trivials are close to computable can be advantageous for the study of their relative computational complexity.
+Tools can be applied that would not work for computationally more complex~$\Delta^0_2$ sets.
+The main idea described above is to differentiate between $K$-trivials via the incomplete randoms that compute them.
+In contrast, a c.e.\ set that is not $K$-trivial only allows randoms above the halting problem to compute it by~\cite{HirschfeldtNiesStephan:UsingRandomSetsAsOracles}; such c.e.\ sets all have the same ML-degree.